Double Cluster in Perseus on October evenings

 The position of Chi Persei is Right Ascension: 2h 22.4m; Declination: 57o 7′ north

-Bottom line: On an autumn of winter evening, scan between Cassiopeia and Perseus for the magnificent Double Cluster.
-At a distance of some 7,500 light-years, the stars in these two clusters are young, hot supergiant suns that are many thousands of times more luminous than our sun.
+Bottom line: On an autumn or winter evening, scan between Cassiopeia and Perseus for the magnificent Double Cluster in Perseus.
+The stars in these two clusters are young, hot supergiant suns that are many thousands of times more luminous than our sun.